 The GhostBed mattress incorporates latex, but only an 1.5” layer of it, so you can reap some of the benefits without the typical high price tag of a fully latex mattress.
 Some benefits of latex include durability, good airflow for temperature regulation, and decent responsiveness for combo sleepers who like to switch positions.

-GhostBed has a soft foam feel (a bit like Lull) because it has a blend of various foams, including latex, poly foam, and memory foam.
+GhostBed has a soft foam feel (a bit like Lull mattress) because it has a blend of various foams, including latex, poly, and memory.
 Altogether, they create a really comfortable and unique mattress.

 GhostBed is about a medium in terms of overall firmness.
 The soft foams help to provide pressure relief, while latex makes the bed a little firmer and more responsive than it otherwise would be.
 Basically, this mattress should be able to accommodate side sleepers, back and stomach sleepers, and combination sleepers who tend to rotate positions at night.
-It should also support most body types, but if you have the stature of a football linebacker (or you sleep next someone who does), you should probably look into a thicker, coil mattress.
+It should also support most body types, unless you’re over ~230 lbs.

 Think about giving GhostBed a try if you want to experience a latex mattress (a little), but without the sticker shock.
 There’s nothing crazy special about the feel of the bed, but that’s why we like it.
 We think a lot of people—particularly those with widespread soreness—will appreciate how neutral the bed is.

-Lull is a super soft, all-foam bed that feels like a mix of neutral foam and memory foam.
-Allow me to explain—you most likely won’t get any of that stuck-in-the-mud feeling with this mattress, but it also isn’t immediately responsive and tends to cradle your body (as is common with memory foam).
+Nolah is a soft, all-foam bed that feels like a mix of memory and neutral foam.
+Allow me to explain—you won’t get any of that stuck-in-the-mud feeling with this mattress, but it also isn’t immediately responsive and tends to cradle your body.

-Lull is about a medium in terms of overall firmness, and is most ideal for petite to medium sized individuals.
+Nolah is about a medium-soft in terms of overall firmness, and is most ideal for petite to medium sized individuals.
 Because it is an all-foam bed, anyone that’s a bit larger will probably be better off with a hybrid mattress that incorporates coils for extra support.

-Overall, Lull is an affordable, all-foam mattress that is accommodating and comfortable for all sleeper types, and we think it will be especially good for anyone dealing with fibromyalgia.
+Why the Nolah Mattress is a nice option for pain relief – Nolah is an affordable, all-foam mattress that is accommodating and comfortable for all sleeper types, and we think it’s softer profile will suit side sleepers and petite to medium sized individuals who are dealing with fibromyalgia.

 Fibromyalgia pain is a medical condition that is characterized by widespread muscle pain and tenderness.
 This condition can lead to constant fatigue, sleep issues, and mood swings.
 It is believed that fibromyalgia heightens discomfort by affecting how the brain processes pain signals.
 Also, it’s worth noting that fibromyalgia is more prevalent among women than men.
 It’s also more common among people that are 40 years of age or older.